dcreager/swanson/docs/notes.md

 [I'm sure all of this is answered in the literature on reflection towers, so I guess I should read that more closely!]

+# Linear logic

+J Berdine, P O'Hearn, U Reddy, and H Thielecke.
+Linear continuation passing.

+Great stuff, this will be key.
+The variables themselves will follow something similar to linear logic, though you won't be limited to a single use; just that you're obligated to unreference (or throw away or whatever we call it) every variable that you "own" or have responsibility for.
+But, to make that work, we'll need something like these linear continuation.
+Example: you'll transfer ownership of one of your variables to a continuation that you've just created.
+But, that means that the continuation MUST be executed at some point, otherwise that variable that you were responsible for will leak.
+When thinking this through this morning, I was confused with how that would work in the presence of an `if` statement, where you have a variable that you want to be able to access in either of the two branches.
+You'd create a continuation for each branch, but you wouldn't be able to pass ownership of the variable to both of them.
+The answer (which comes from linear logic itself, but I found it first in the above paper) is the "additive pair", k&m.
+That would represent two continuations that are linked together.
+You can't pass control to a continuation pair, but you can project out one of the two continuations.
+But the key is that doing that "destroys" the element that you didn't project out.
+So in the `if` example, you'd create a continuation pair for the two branches, and it's the *pair* that you pass control of the variable to, not to either of the continuations individually.
+Inside the implementation of `if`, we'll project out one or the other continuation, depending on the value of the predicate, and pass control to it.

+In S0 itself, we can generalize this to a continuation "tuple", which consists of one or more continuations.
+A "closure" instruction would let you pass control of some of your variables to the tuple.
+The tuple would also have some free variables that you have to provide values for at invocation time.
+An "invoke" instruction would let you choose one of the continuations in the tuple.
+Any variables you have left in scope must line up with the free variables in the tuple (since you have to deref everything, and the only way to deref some during "invoke" is to pass that responsibility on to the continuation that you're passing control to).
+Those variables that you pass in during "invoke" will get merged with the variables that were passed in during "closure".
+And then S0 will pass control to whichever continuation you chose.
+All of the other continuations, and the tuple itself, are destroyed in the process.

+# Functions and the stack frame

+With the CPS system described above, the "return pointer" of a function would be passed in as a parameter.
+You'd have to thread that through all of the continuations that define the structure of the function itself, so that the last basic block in the function can "return" by passing control to the return pointer.
+This is similar to the PowerPC calling convention, where the return pointer is stored in a register (and the callee has to save it on the stack if necessary), and unlike the Intel convention, where the caller stores the return pointer on the stack before calling the function.

+It seems like an alternative (more in keeping with the Berdine paper) is that a function is modeled by a continuation transformer — a function in the semantics that takes in a continuation and returns another.
+I won't be surprised if I run into a problem down the road that makes me switch over to this style, but for now I'm going to stick with the explicit "return continuation is another parameter" style.
+That seems more in line with what we want to do with control structures, anyway.